Britain's FTSE falls as mining stocks and HSBC lose ground

 * HSBC shares fall after initially opening higher

-LONDON, May 3 (Reuters) - Britain’s top shares index fell on Tuesday, weighed down by weakness in the mining sector after poor data, with financial stocks also hit by a fall in HSBC following results.
+LONDON, May 3 (Reuters) - Britain’s top shares index fell on Tuesday, weighed down by weaker mining stocks and data showing an unexpected fall in manufacturing output.

+Early gains in the shares of HSBC also fizzled out and the blue-chip FTSE 100 index was down 0.8 percent at 6,191.90 points.

 Concerns about a slowdown in China, the world’s second-largest economy and a leading consumer of commodities, have also hit world stock markets, and the prices of oil and metals.